CAT vs MAT: What is the Difference Between MAT and CAT Exam?

 What is the Difference Between CAT and MAT?

-There is not one but several differences between CAT and MAT.
-The major difference between MAT and CAT is the exam frequency.
-While MAT is conducted multiple times a year in four phases, CAT is conducted only once a year.
+The major difference between the two is that while CAT is accepted by all top MBA colleges in India, MAT isn't.
 In this article, we have discussed the difference between CAT exam and MAT exam.
 Knowing the main differences between CAT exam and MAT exam will help you decide which exam to opt for, in this academic year.

 CAT vs MAT: Exam Conducting Body

 MAT: The exam is conducted by All India Management Association (AIMA).
-MAT exam is conducted several times through out the year in three modes - Computer Based Test (CBT), Paper Based Test (PBT) and Internet Based Test (IBT).
-The benefit of MAT over CAT is that candidate can choose to take the test from home or at the exam centre according to their preference.
+MAT exam is conducted several times in four months (February, May, August and December) in three modes - Computer Based Test (CBT), Paper Based Test (PBT) and Internet Based Test (IBT).

 CAT vs MAT: Eligibility Criteria

-MAT: This exam is a boon for candidates who somehow have scored below 50 per cent in graduation.
+MAT eligibility criteria: This exam is a boon for candidates who have scored below 50 per cent in graduation.
 Any graduate with passing marks can appear for MAT exam.
 There is neither age limit nor minimum percentage required for appearing in the exam.

 CAT vs MAT: Frequency of Exam

-CAT: CAT is conducted on a single day in three sessions.
+CAT: The exam is conducted on a single day in three sessions.
+Test slot is allotted to candidates by the examination body on the basis of receipt of application.

 CAT vs MAT: Exam Pattern

-CAT: Candidates appearing for CAT need to solve questions from sections like Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DILR), and Verbal Ability and Reading Comprehension (VARC).
-CAT has 66 questions to be solved in two hours.
+CAT: Candidates appearing for CAT need to solve questions from subjects like Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DILR), and Verbal Ability and Reading Comprehension (VARC).

 MAT: MAT exam paper consists of questions from Indian and Global Environment, Language Comprehension, Data Analysis and Sufficiency, Mathematical Skills, Intelligence and Critical Reasoning.
-The India and Global Environment section has GK and current affairs questions.
-MAT comprises a total of 200 questions (40 in each section) to be solved in 2.5 hours.
+The Economic and Business Environment section has GK and current affairs questions.

 CAT vs MAT: Exam Duration